Event Framework Lab

 the state machine's progress is externally visible.

-Use the folder name
+Use the project name

-they will review your work.
+review your work.